• Free shipping on all orders

 European Great Danes have heads that appear more square-shaped than rectangular and droopier lips.
 Both the American and European Great Danes are slender and muscular, though American Great Danes are somewhat sleeker-looking than Europeans.
 European Great Danes are a little stockier.

 There is a wide variety of coat colors and color combinations, including black, black and white, blue, brindle, fawn, and merle.
-AKC-standard markings are white, black, and black mask, though alternative markings are possible.
+AKC-standard markings are white, black, and black masks, though alternative markings are possible.

 Health & Care